-Our board of directors has three standing committees: the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee.
+Our board of directors has four standing committees: the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee and the Risk Committee.
 Under the rules of NASDAQ, the membership of the Audit Committee is required to consist entirely of independent directors.
-As a controlled company, we are not required to have fully independent Compensation and Nominating and Corporate Governance Committees.
+As a controlled company (see "Controlled Company Status" on page 13 of this proxy statement), we are not required to have fully independent Compensation and Nominating and Corporate Governance Committees.
 The following is a brief description of our committees.